lucasjellema/quick-oci-object-manager-browser-extension/README.md

 ## How It Works

 1. The extension uses a Pre-Authenticated Request (PAR) URL to authenticate with OCI Object Storage
-2. Users can select one or more files from their local file system
+2. Users can browse their OCI bucket contents with folder navigation
-3. Files are uploaded directly to the specified OCI bucket using the PAR
+3. Files can be uploaded to the root or any folder in the bucket
+4. Files can be downloaded by clicking on them in the browser
+5. New folders can be created and managed within the interface
-4. Upload progress is displayed in real-time
+6. Upload progress is displayed in real-time

 ## Installation